-The Unusual Historicals blog site recently featured my book, ‘Embers of Heaven,’ and asked some penetrating questions about my work.
-[SinglePic not found]
+The Unusual Historicals blog site recently featured my book, ‘Embers of Heaven,’ and asked some penetrating questions about my work. no images were found

 Here is an excerpt:

 Q: What’s the one thing that keeps you going back and writing?